Plays Live

-Plays Live is the first live and fifth album overall by English rock musician Peter Gabriel.
-His first not titled simply Peter Gabriel, it was originally issued as a double album and long-play cassette in 1983, with sixteen songs.
-It was rereleased in 1985, as a single CD called Plays Live (Highlights) with only twelve songs, some of which are edited so the album fits on a single disc.
+Plays Live is the first live and fifth album overall by the English rock musician Peter Gabriel.
+It was originally issued as a double album and long-play cassette in 1983, with sixteen songs.
+It was re-released in 1985, as a single CD called Plays Live (Highlights) with only twelve songs, some of which are edited so the album fits on a single disc.
 It was rereleased in its entirety as a double CD set in 1987.
 In 2002, a remaster of the Highlights version was issued.
 In 2019, the complete double-LP version was released on streaming platforms for the first time.

 In 2021 the original 2CD version was released in remastered form.
 The sound recordings copyright (p) date featured on the back of the package suggests this had actually been remastered at the same time as the rest of Gabriel's back catalogue in 2002.